Bus drivers stand with the five buses of the Mustang Public School system.

 A schoolroom was created by removing a partition between two rooms in the Mustang State Bank building.
-Miss Etta Fisher was hired at $40 a month as the first teacher.
-She had 45 students that year.
+Miss Etta Fisher was hired at $40 a month as the first teacher, and had 45 students that first year.

 Lack of money and furniture delayed the start of school.
 The term finally began in mid-October 1902 and ended five-and-a-half months later.
 A two-room schoolhouse was built during the summer of 1903, in what is now the southeast corner of the MHS campus.
 The green building measured 24 feet by 70 feet.
 Grades 1-4 were taught in one room and grades 5-8 met in the other.
 A ninth grade class was added for the 1904-1905 school year, which lasted for eight months.

 In 1920, the voters of Mustang School District and the four surrounding districts (Pleasant Hill, Shiloh, Center Valley and Cedar Creek) formed a union graded district.
 This meant grades 1-6 were taught in each of the outlying districts.
 Grades 7 and 8 joined Mustang students in the two-room Mustang school.
 Ninth graders were taught on the second floor of a store.

 Mustang Schools first became accredited with the State Department of Education in 1920.
 A brick school was built to house grades 1-12.
 Mustang became an independent school district when its four-year high school was fully accredited.
 The first MHS graduating class was in 1924.